-IMB522 Computer Aided Manufacturing (3, pre-req.
-MMB513) IMB526 Production Planning and Control
+IMB522 Computer Aided Manufacturing

 (3, pre-req.
+MMB513)

+IMB526 Production Planning and Control

+(3, pre-req.
 IMB425)

-ACC308 Cost and Management Accounting (3, pre-req.
+ACC308 Cost and Management Accounting

+(3, pre-req.
 ACC201)

 All courses shall be assessed as stipulated in the Faculty Special Regulation 21.30.
+Progression from Semester to Semester

 Progression from one semester to the next shall be as per General Regulations 00.9.
+Award of the Degree